M Equilibrium: A theory of beliefs and choices in games: An Experimental Test of Equilibrium

 \subsection{No Logit}

-We obtain similar results for the symmetric $3\times3$ game in the lower left of Table~\ref{3by3exp}, labeled ``NL'' for ``no Logit.''
-For this game $\{C,C\}$ is also the unique Nash equilibrium and there are again four $M$ equilibria.
-These are depicted in the graphs of Figure~\ref{Nologitexp}.

-The two with the largest belief sets also have the largest choice sets and are therefore expected to be empirically most relevant.
-An interesting feature in this game is that the profiles in the blue equilibrium cannot be part of any logit-QRE (see also Example 7 above).
+For the symmetric $3\times3$ game in the lower-left panel of Table~\ref{3by3exp}, $(Y,Y)$ is the unique Nash equilibrium and there are four $M$ equilibria, see Figure~\ref{Nologitexp}.
+The two $M$ equilibria with the largest belief sets also have the largest choice sets and are therefore expected to be empirically most relevant.
+An interesting feature in this game is that the profiles in the blue equilibrium cannot be part of any logit-QRE,\footnote{Since the Nash equilibrium is unique, there is a single path of logit equilibria that starts at the barycenter and ends at $Y$, see \cite{McKelveyPalfrey1995}.
+If this path had non-empty intersection with the blue $M$ set, it would need to cross the diagonal $\sigma_R=\sigma_Y$.
+But on this diagonal $\pi_Y>\pi_R$.} which is why the game is labeled ``NL'' for ``no logit.''

 Nevertheless, as can be seen from the experimental results depicted in Figure~\ref{Nologitexp}, both the blue and the cyan $M$ equilibria are empirically relevant.
-A $k$-means clustering analysis again shows strong evidence of strategic mis-coordination and reveals that the majority of choices (62\%) are in the ``no Logit'' blue region.

-As pointed out above, the issue of equilibrium-multiplicity only arises in the context of $M$ equilibrium -- the ``no Logit'' game has a unique Nash equilibrium as well as a unique QRE.
-The strategic coordination problems uncovered by the choice and belief data cannot be explained through the lens of existing behavioral game-theory models.
+A $k$-means clustering analysis again shows strong evidence of strategic mis-coordination and reveals that the majority of choices (62\%) are in the ``no logit'' blue region.
+As pointed out above, the issue of equilibrium-multiplicity only arises in the context of $M$ equilibrium -- the ``no logit'' game has a unique Nash equilibrium and a unique logit-QRE.
+The strategic coordination problems uncovered by the choice and belief data cannot be explained by existing behavioral game-theory models.